ACP in the Research-Verification Loop

 Abstract

-This report reviews the Agent Client Protocol (ACP) — an open, provider-agnostic protocol for structured LLM interaction — as a universal communication substrate for the SSCCS Nexus Agentic Research Loop (Layer 3).
-We evaluate ACP’s role in decoupling agent logic from LLM backend choice, enabling multi-model concurrent hypothesis validation, and standardising tool execution across heterogeneous execution contexts.
-Unlike proprietary or framework-specific alternatives, ACP operates at the protocol level, making it compatible with any LLM provider (OpenAI, Anthropic, local via Ollama/LM Studio) and any runtime environment (container, serverless, bare-metal).
+This report analyses the Agent Client Protocol (ACP) — an open, provider-agnostic protocol for structured LLM interaction — as a universal communication substrate for the neXus Agentic Research Loop (Layer 3).
+ACP decouples agent logic from LLM backend choice, enables multi-model concurrent hypothesis validation, and standardises tool execution across heterogeneous execution contexts.
+Zed’s agent implementation serves as the representative reference for ACP integration.

 Introduction

-The Nexus Agentic Research Loop (Layer 3) as specified in the Development Roadmap currently defines a sequential Planner-Executor-Verifier-Generator pipeline.
-While this design is well-suited for single-threaded research questions, the roadmap’s expansion toward multi-backend GraphRAG benchmarking, concurrent hypothesis validation, and cross-reality experiment orchestration creates requirements that a single-pipeline architecture cannot easily satisfy:
+The neXus Agentic Research Loop (Layer 3) decomposes research questions, invokes tools, grounds hypotheses in evidence, and produces contract-compliant reports.
+The loop currently defines a Planner-Executor-Verifier-Generator pipeline.
+Expansion toward multi-backend GraphRAG benchmarking, concurrent hypothesis validation, and cross-reality experiment orchestration creates requirements that a single-pipeline architecture cannot easily satisfy:

 • Concurrent exploration.
 Multiple hypotheses should be investigated in parallel rather than sequentially.